For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 - Future Action Steps

-- Issues, Concerns, or Problems (MLO: A, B, C, D, E, F, G, H, I)
+- Issues, Concerns, or Problems (CLO: B, C, D, E, F, G, H, I, J)

-ELCC Action Research Case Study: Final Document
+Action Research Case Study: Final Assignment

-Educator Evaluation Systems Analysis
+Educator Evaluation Systems Analysis Assignment

 Textbook Chapters Reflections (4)

 In written essay format, the candidate will summarize and provide solutions to assigned end-of-chapter reflective cases.
 Each essay is to have a minimum of 500 words written in current APA style.
-(MLO: A, B, C, D, E. G, H, I)
+(CLO: A, B, C, D, E. G, H, I)

-Teacher Evaluation Instrument Analysis
+Teacher Evaluation Instrument Analysis Assignment

-After reviewing the listings of teacher evaluation instruments in the Discussion, the candidate will select 3 evaluations that he or she rates as the best for administrative use in classroom observations.
-In a written essay, the candidate will provide rationale for the choices.
-Of the 3, the candidate will choose 1 and provide rationale for this choice over the other 2.
-Minimum word count: 500 words in current APA style.
-(MLO: A, D, E, F)
+From a provided collection of teacher observation walk-through instruments, the candidate will select three teacher evaluation/observation forms.
+In a written essay, the candidate will compare and contrast the content and format in the forms and provide rationale for the choices.
+Of the 3, the candidate will choose 1 instrument as the best and will provide rationale for this choice over the other 2.
+Minimum word count: 500 words.
+APA is not required.
+(CLO: D, E, F, I)

-Video Classroom Observation
+Video Classroom Observation Assignment

-From the three YouTube teacher videos options provided, each candidate will practice performing a teacher evaluation using the winning instrument of choice from the instrument analysis assignment.
-The completed evaluation will be submitted to the course.
-(MLO: A, C, D, E, F, I)
+The candidate will view a teacher observation video and practice performing a teacher evaluation using the winning instrument of choice from the instrument analysis assignment selected in the Teacher Evaluation Instrument Analysis Assignment.
+(CLO: C, D, E, F, I)

-Video Classroom Observation Professional Development Plan
+Video Observation Professional Development Plan Assignment

-Class Summary and Reflection
+Class Summary and Reflection Assignment

 This culminating written assignment concludes the course requirements.
 In completing this work, the candidate will summarize thoughts regarding the readings, videos, and activities during the course.
 Using a reflective format provided by the instructor, the candidate will complete and submit the templated assignment to the course.
-(MLO: A, D, I)
+(CLO: A, D, I)